 - Large 2.2" TFT colour display with jumbo font

 Our first pick for hearing aid compatible phones is the Gigaset E370A.
 This big button cordless phone is actually an adapted version of our top cordless phone of 2019, the Gigaset C570A.
 It still includes many of the features which make that model so popular, as well as boasting a very stylish design.
 But it has also been modified with elderly users and the hard of hearing in mind.
 The handset is fully hearing aid compatible, so won't cause any interference with your hearing aid while in use.

 In addition to its hearing aid compatibility, the E370A includes an extra-loud volume setting.
-There is also a loudspeaker, which can be used to talk comfortably hands-free.
+This doubles the volume of the handset, to make it easier for users to hear.
+It also features a loudspeaker, which can be used to talk comfortably hands-free.
 It is available with up to six handsets.